RashaAlamoud/Create-a-Tableau-Story-DAND/README.md

 The data set that I selected for analysis is  <a href="https://raw.githubusercontent.com/RashaAlamoud/Create-a-Tableau-Story-DAND/master/noshowappointments-kagglev2-may-2016.csv">No show medical appointments </a>.The data describes 100k medical appointment in Brazil and is focused on whether or not patients showed up for their appointment.A number of characteristics about the patient are included in each row.
 ## Visualization Data
 In this project I have used different visualization techniques to communicate insight on no show medical appointments data set , I have analyzed relationship between variables such as Gender , Neighbourhood , Month of Appointment Day for 2016 and No-show.
-You can see the Tableau report below
+You can see the Tableau Visualizations<a href="https://public.tableau.com/profile/rasha6182#!/vizhome/No-showMedicalAppointments/NOShow?publish=yes"> here </a> and Tableau report below

 <a href="https://github.com/RashaAlamoud/Create-a-Tableau-Story-DAND/blob/master/Project%20Create%20a%20Tableau%20story..pdf"> Tableau Report</a>.